ex-io/exio-node/README.md

 ### CLI Usage

-This package comes bundled with a simple CLI app that you can use to run various operations.
+This repository comes bundled with a simple CLI app that you can use to run various operations.
 The CLI app is built on top of the library.

-First clone this repository to `/path/to/repo`, and then:

 ```
-$ cd /path/to/repo
-$ npm install
-$ npm cli subscribe btc-usdt
+$ npx exio-node subscribe btc-usdt
 ```

 You should see public market data for `btc-usdt` logged to your console.
 You can run various other commands documented below.
-Detailed usage for each command is available via `npm cli <command> -h`
+Detailed usage for each command is available via `npx exio-node <command> -h`

 Certain commands require authentication.
 To use these commands, you can provide your authentication credentials as environment variables, e.g.: